openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

-The mapping/location of the router to the gateway node can be established via logical ports of the router when the external network to which router is connected happens to have either VLAN or FLAT type.
+The mapping/location of the router to the gateway node can be established via logical ports of that router when the external network to which the router is connected happens to have either VLAN or FLAT type.
 For that you need to know the UUID of the external port attached to the router.
 The port name in the OVN database is constructed as ``lrp-<UUID>``, where UUID is the Neutron port UUID.